 In the enthusiasm to start a farm or food business, you might rush past some stepping stones that can save you time and headache down the road.
-Avoiding these common myths will help pave the road to success.
+Avoiding these common miscalculations will help pave the road to success.

 #1 Build it and they will come.